ameenyaseen/Yamanogra/README.md

   Add the ability to seek to a particular location in the song

+  Add a way to remove particular songs in the Q

 Completed:
   Add SongInfo class containing song information and better string methods for better que displays